 What if you recorded every meeting and any employee could watch and listen later?
 Or if you wrote an email complaining about another employee, that person was immediately cc’ed so that both parties would be forced into a conversation?
 How would your communication change?

 While these may seem like wild ideas, these are policies at Bridgewater Associates and Google, respectively.
-When extreme honesty is put into practice, people communicate directly with each other, don’t spend time politicking, spinning, or backstabbing and other negative behaviours are reduced.
+When extreme honesty is put into practice, people communicate directly with each other.
+They spend less time politicking, spinning, or backstabbing, plus other negative behaviours are reduced.
 Harvard development specialist, Robert Kegan, has noted that in most workplaces, these activities make up a second job as people work to hide their weaknesses and manage the impression colleagues have of them.
 They also can destroy a company’s culture or create one where efficiencies are lost due employees focusing on protecting their reputation and hiding any perceived shortcomings or bad ideas.

 This notion of extreme honesty can terrify management.
 It’s important to note that extreme honesty does not mean being mean or cruel.
 It’s meant to challenge opinions so that people can examine their own viewpoints and subject opinions to critical examination.
 Often people have judgements about others that are wrong but there is never an opportunity for an open dialogue for them to express or challenge that opinion.
 By using extreme honesty, those conversations are forced to happen.